 Question: I have a friend who is getting married and looking for a specific style for her wedding dress.
-She want’s a split skirt with capris underneath like something Lucy wore.
+She wants a split skirt with capris underneath like something Lucy wore.
 We weren’t even sure that look had a name to know what to search for!
 Can you point us in a direction?

-In the 1950s, however, “modern women,” took the dress and combined it with a pair of tan capri pants.
+In the 1950s, however, “modern women” took the dress and combined it with a pair of tan capri pants.
 Lucille Ball is credited with making this style very popular.
 She often hosted house parties in I Love Lucy and wore a large black lace robe over a pair of tan pants or jumpsuit.

 “A Hostess who is entertainment in her own formal home may wear a hostess gown which may be fragile with floating chiffon or lace, or regal with sweeping velvet, or exotic with unusual dramatic color combinations.
 The skirt is usually trailing, the sleeves long and flowing, the neckline moderately low in front.
 The hostess gown allows one to indulge in whimsical designs and gives the career woman a chance to be utterly feminine.
 It is a type of one which can only be worn in your own home and should see to fuel with the mood of the house and the wearer.
-In apartments or homes of modern design, the hostess gown may feature a trouser effect with a jacket.” – Clothes for you, by Mildred Graves Ryan
+In apartments or homes of modern design, the hostess gown may feature a trouser effect with a jacket.” – Clothes for You, by Mildred Graves Ryan

-Into the 1960s the hostess gown turned into a hostess pantsuit in vivid tropical or ethnic prints.
-By the late 1960s the idea of specific hostess clothing went by the wayside.
+Into the 1960s, the hostess gown turned into a hostess pantsuit in vivid tropical or ethnic prints.
+By the late 1960s, the idea of specific hostess clothing went by the wayside.
 Pretty much everyone was hosting house parties and there was no need to dress in anything but your best cocktail dress or suit.

 Unique Vintage is now carrying a few summer hostess gowns/playsuit dresses that can be worn over pants or shorts!
 Woo hoo!